VirtualPregnancy/placenta-simulations/uterus/allerkamp2023/README.md

 This repository contains code that reproduces Figure 5 of Allerkamp et al. (full citation to be added when published).

+Figure 5 contains all computational modelling results in this study.

 Requirements
 ------------